heptarch/heptarch.github.io/drafts/demon.md

 </font>
 </div>

-What strikes the duke, however, is the flame of living joy in the young virtuoso's eyes.
+The talk is largely gibberish to the duke.
+What strikes him forcefully, however, is the flame of living joy in the young virtuoso's eyes.

 <p align="center">
   ⁂